ajaysinghrana2020/ajaysinghrana2020/README.md

 - 👋 Hi, I’m @ajaysinghrana2020
-- 👀 I’m interested in ...c,c++,and web development.
+- 👀 I’m interested in ...c,c++,and js,html,css,bootstrap.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... react js.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ajaysinghrana8894@gmail.com.